pi3d/pi3d.github.com/html/_sources/FAQ.txt

       camera, which can be the default one that you don't have to bother creating.
 See below.

 #.
-How do I display 2D images in front of a 3D scene?
+How do I display 2D images in front of a 3D scene? (or behind, for that
+    matter)

       Either draw them onto a Canvas object using the 2d_flat shader or create two cameras one 3D and one 2D and assign the relevant camera